 Q: Why did you move; what do you do?

-A: I moved here to teach English in a new university.
-I chose Uzbekistan because it was a county unlike any other I had been to, and I wanted something new and challenging.
+A: I moved here to teach English at a new university.
+I chose Uzbekistan because it was a country unlike any other I had been to, and I wanted something new and challenging.